govi-csit/HelpingSanta/README.md

     ]
 }

- Note : Please refer the attached screenshot : <b>reques_and_response.PNG</b> contains request and response from postman
+ Note : Here is the attached screenshot : <b>reques_and_response.PNG</b> contains request and response from postman